-In the earliest time after the founding of Elliottborough, the land known today as 124 Spring Street was safely nestled in the midst of dual fortresses providing security, safety and comfort to the early settlers of Elliottborough.
-In its most recent life, this land was home to the congregants of the Plymouth Congregational Church for the past 57 years, providing a sacred place of worship, peace and fellowship for many individuals and families.
-The future vision for 124 Spring Street will continue this tradition by providing comfort, security and a sense of community to the residents of Sanctuary Court.
+When Cannonborough/Elliottborough was founded, the land known today as Sanctuary Court, was safely nestled in the midst of dual fortresses.
+This location provided security, safety and comfort to the early settlers of Cannonborough/Elliottborough.
+In its more recent life, this land was home to the congregants of the Plymouth Congregational Church for 57 years, providing a sacred place of worship, peace and fellowship for many individuals and families.
+Taking this land’s history into consideration, Sanctuary Court was created to provide comfort, security and a sense of community to its residents.